 , Location: 113 Linden Street, Exeter, NH

 - I start here because it is very close to me and, for that reason, warrants a reduced fee for all of my ceremonies - $55 for a Lite Ceremony, $95 for a Classic Ceremony, and $135 for a Theme Ceremony.
 It's a beautiful little spot on the banks of the Exeter River.
-I perform weddings at the trailhead next to the parking lot.
+I officiate weddings at the trailhead next to the parking lot.
 Conveniently, there is a little bench located there in case a couple of your guests need to be sitting for the ceremony.
 I included the FaceBook page because there is no official website yet.
 Pics: McDonnell Conservation Area

 , Location: 615 Raymond Road, Chester, NH

 - Performed my first ceremony here on a beautiful April afternoon.
-This is a great site for a ceremony.
+This is a great place for a ceremony.
 There is a covered bridge on the property that makes for a great setting for a wedding.
-My couple chose to have their ceremony directly in front of the bridge.
+My couple chose to have me officiate their ceremony directly in front of the bridge.
 If it's a hot day, you could choose to be wed under cover of the bridge, but the rushing water creates a lot of noise, so you'd have to have the JP speak up!
 Although, it is possible that the water current slows down in Summer, so the water might not be as brisk or as noisy.
 A few pictures: Wason Pond

 •Swasey Park Bandstand Gazebo, Location: 316 Water Street, Exeter, NH

 - Did a wedding here in January.
-Wonderful site with a view of the Squamscott River, and shelter from the elements if needed.
+Wonderful place with a view of the Squamscott River, and shelter from the elements if needed.
 In the winter I think you can do an elopement alone or with a handful of guests without notifying the town, but in summer I would call to make arrangements.
 Pics: Swasey Park Bandstand Gazebo

 , Location: 38-2 Depot Road, Hampstead, NH